 That being said, it would seem that Cambodia has rebounded admirably from this horrendous era.
 Its people have been to hell and back -- and still, everywhere I looked, they were full of life and laughter.
 How beautiful is that?
 I found Cambodians to be incredibly generous; everywhere I went, I was offered food and camaraderie and assistance.
-The Boat Trip to Battambang remains one of my fondest memories in a year of backpacking.
+The Boat Trip to Battambang remains one of my fondest memories in an entire year of backpacking.
 Truly, Cambodia is at once the poorest country I’ve ever visited and possibly the most enriching of all.
 Its people are a real testament to mankind’s capabilities.

 If you’re planning a visit: